lee-dohm/stargate-rp-resources/people.md

 ## Jaffa

-A subspieces of humans who serve the [Goa'uld](#goauld) and incubate the Goa'uld larva, called _prim'tah_, in marsupial-like pouches.
+A subspieces of humans who serve the [Goa'uld](#goauld) and incubate the Goa'uld larva, called _prim'ta_, in marsupial-like pouches.

 ### Everyman Skills